 Let’s take a look at Sinek’s example of Apple and the way they market their brand using the Golden Circle framework.
 Imagine if Apple’s USP started with their what rather than their why it would look something like this:

 “We make great computers.
 They’re user-friendly, beautifully designed, and easy to use.
 Want to buy one?”

-While factually true, this statement doesn’t really do a great job of inspiring consumers or educating us on why Apple makes such great computers.
+While factually true, this statement doesn’t do much to inspire consumers or educate them on why Apple makes such great computers.
 Now, let’s take a look at what happens when the Golden Circle framework is applied.

 “With everything we do, we aim to challenge the status quo.
 We aim to think differently.
 Our products are user-friendly, beautifully designed, and easy to use.
 We just happen to make great computers.
 Want to buy one?”

-We know that deciding which school is the right fit is an important and emotional decision for any parent, which is why considering the Golden Circle when defining your school USP is a great way to ensure that you’re communicating in a way that connects with them on an emotional level.
-So, with all of this in mind, let’s walk through the steps to helping your school find its why.
+We know that choosing the right school is an important and emotional decision for any family, which is why considering the Golden Circle when defining your school’s USP is a great way to ensure that you’re communicating in a way that connects with parents on that emotional level.

 Defining your school USP

 The great thing about defining your school’s USP is that you can really think outside the box.
 For some schools, a USP might be tangible offerings like an Olympic-size swimming pool, a state of the art performing arts theatre, or the latest technology and virtual reality equipment.